General Business Credit

 The general business credit is a nonrefundable credit that can only be claimed after all other nonrefundable credits are claimed except for the alternative minimum tax credit.
 Unused credit must 1st be carried back 1 year, then carried forward for up to 20 years.
 First-in, first-out (FIFO) is applied to the carryback and carryforward provisions of the general business credit, where the oldest credits are applied 1st, to minimize the chances that the carryforward provision will expire.
 Therefore:

-Current general business credit = credits carried forward from previous years + current business credits + any credits carried back from the next year.
++ any credits carried back from the next year.

 Credit for Wages Paid While an Employee is on Family or Medical Leave

-The new Tax Cuts and Jobs Act of 2017 provides a general business credit that employers may claim for wages paid to qualifying employees for family and medical leave, for up to 12 weeks per year.
+The Tax Cuts and Jobs Act of 2017 provides a general business credit that employers may claim for wages paid to qualifying employees for family and medical leave, for up to 12 weeks per year.
 To qualify, employers must have a written policy but provides at least 2 weeks paid family and medical leave annually to all qualifying employees who work full time, or prorated for employees who work part time, equal to at least 50% of wages.
 The new Consolidated Appropriations Act for 2021 (H.R.
 133), signed into law on December 27, 2020, has extended this employer credit for paid family and medical leave from 2020 to 2025.

 The credit equals a minimum of 12.5% of wages paid while on leave, and increases 0.25% for each percentage point that the paid wage exceeds 50% of regular wages, up to a maximum of 25%.

 The credit cannot be claimed if the business must provide the leave under state or local law.
-The deduction for this compensation must be reduced by the amount of the credit.
+The deduction for this compensation must be reduced by the credit amount.
 More info: Section 45S Employer Credit for Paid Family and Medical Leave FAQs | Internal Revenue Service

 General Business Credit Limits